Performing global sensitivity analysis on simulations of a continuous-time Markov chain model motivated by epidemiology: Application to a SARS-CoV-2 spread model

-We study two types of outputs that are our quantities of interest (QoIs): a scalar QoI and a functional one.
-The scalar QoI considered is the extinction time $Y_{ext}$ of the epidemic. $Y_{ext}$ is defined as the first time when there are no more individuals $E$ able to get infected or individuals $A$ or $I$ able to maintain infection by infecting new susceptible individuals:
+We focus on two quantities of interest (QoIs).
+First we consider a scalar QoI, namely the extinction time $Y^{\theta}_{ext}$ of the epidemic, defined as the first instant at which there are no exposed (E) nor infectious (A or I) individuals anymore:

-Note that for all $\theta\in \Theta$, $Y_{ext}$ is well-defined, i.e. $Y_{ext}<+\infty$.
-Indeed, by considering the compartmental model described in Figure \ref{sars}, after a finite number of transitions, the stochastic process will necessarily reach an absorbing state where there is no individual in compartments $E,A$ and $I$.
-A boxplot of $n=2000$ simulations of $Y_{ext}$ with parameter inputs set to nominal values given in Table \ref{parameters} is showed in Figure \ref{box_yext}.
+Note that for all $\theta\in \Theta$, $Y^{\theta}_{ext}$ is well-defined, i.e. $Y^{\theta}_{ext}<+\infty$.
+Indeed, by considering the compartmental model described in Figure \ref{sars}, after a finite number of transitions, the stochastic process will necessarily reach an absorbing state with empty compartments $E,A$ and $I$.
+We display in Figure~\ref{box_yext} two hundred independent realizations of $Y_{ext}^{\theta}$ for each of the simulation algorithms of Section~\ref{secrepr}.
+The uncertain parameters $\theta$ were set to the nominal values given in Table~\ref{parameters}.
+The three boxplots are similar, which was expected since the distributions of the processes returned by each of the three algorithms are the same.

-The functional QoI is given by the dynamic of the number of symptomatic infectious individuals:
+The second QoI we are considering is the dynamic of the number of symptomatic infectious individuals: